Piyushresonit/DataStructureAndAlgorithm/src/document/md/comparable_comparator_interfaces.md

 # Comparable and Comparator Interfaces

+> The Comparable interface is used to define how a class is to be sorted.

 | **Comparable**                                                                                                                                  | **Comparator**                                                                                                                                            |
 |---------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Comparable provides a **single sorting sequence**.
 We can sort the collection on the basis of a single element such as id, name, and price. | The Comparator provides **multiple sorting sequences**.
 We can sort the collection on the basis of multiple elements such as id, name, and price etc. |